 How to make Mozzarella cheese

-Before you begin cheese making, make sure all of your spoons, pans, bowls and everything that will touch the food is sterilized.
+Before you begin making mozzarella cheese, or making cheese of any kind, make sure all of your spoons, pans, bowls and everything that will touch the food is sterilized.

 - 1 ½ teaspoons of citric acid